Back to Current Projects Page

 Team SU Skill Training.
 Team members receive hands-on practice with six SU techniques.
 Through a "simulated" OPORD and team member role packets, trainees first learn about a situation/mission, that provides the context for skill training.
 Teams engage in skill training as they assume team lead, intelligence, maneuvers, logistics, and civilian analysis roles.
 Under the guidance of an instructor/facilitator, they proceed through an organized flow of exercises that is intended to achieve SU about the situation, mission, and targeted dimensions of the team itself.

-Practice Scenario.
+Practice Scenarios.
 SAMEPAGE training now ascends to a full-blown, simulated mission scenario in which teams receive an OPORD, team member role packets, and other supporting mission materials (e.g., maps, diagrams, photos, messages, etc) throughout the scenario.
 The exact team type and roles will change somewhat from the Team SU Skill Training Phase.
 Team members are led through a structured, mission pre-brief in order quickly to synchronize SU about the situation, mission, and team-all of which are intended to position them for team/mission success.

-Evaluation Scenario.
+Evaluation Scenarios.
 Prototype instructional systems like SAMEPAGE require careful evaluation to ensure that instructional objectives are met, and to determine whether expected team behaviors actually occur as a result of training procedures.
 This phase of the project will compare a group of trainees that receive SAMEPAGE instruction to an appropriately designed control condition, to draw meaningful conclusions about the effectiveness and efficiency of training.
 Both groups will be exposed to a highly scripted mission scenario comprised of two 10-minutes vignettes.
 Characteristics of this scenario will resemble those of the training scenario, and there will be assigned roles and tasks to accomplish.

 Takeaway Products.
 These products are tangible outputs of the SAMEPAGE system that trainees can take with them at the conclusion of training.
 Their use is intended to promote the direct, explicit transfer of SU to mission, field, or other training environments.
 These products may include checklists, job aids, scorecards, diagnostic reports, etc. that prompt or make SU more likely in these contexts.